-To test whether the actuator networks faithfully model the actuation dynamics of PAMY2, we collected a test set of 800 trajectories on the real robot with the exploration policy from~\cref{subsec:data_collection}.
-We set the simulator state to the first configuration of this trajectory and apply the same commands.
-Then we measure the deviation between the simulated trajectory and the dataset trajectory.
-With this data, we can assess the quality of the actuator-net-augmented simulation not only for a single step but also the robustness to error accumulation during multi-step rollouts, where the network gets joint states resulting from its previous predictions. \Cref{fig:accuracy_torque_vs_position} compares the mean absolute position error for the two training losses from \cref{eq:torque_loss,eq:position_loss} to the UAN.
-In both the single-step prediction case and the multi-step rollouts, the GeAN trained with the position loss produces the most accurate trajectories, yielding errors that are 6\% and 29\% lower, respectively, than those of the model trained with the torque loss.
-The UAN fails to capture the robot dynamics and has a vastly higher simulation error both in the single-step and multi-step cases.
-We believe that the UAN is unable to model the dynamics accurately since the RL agent gets only incomplete information, causing the optimization to be brittle.
-As the agent observes only controls and the positions resulting from its previous predictions, but not the true positions, it cannot reliably infer rewards or values based on the observations alone, making the task partially observable.
-Also note that we cannot provide the true positions as input, as this information is not available during deployment of the network.
+To test whether the networks faithfully model PAMY2's complex actuation dynamics, we collected a test set of 800 robot trajectories with the exploration policy (\cref{subapp:implementation_data_collection}).
+We then apply the same commands in the simulator and measure the deviation from the real trajectory.
+With this data, we assess the accuracy of the simulation for a single step and the robustness to error accumulation during multi-step rollouts. \Cref{fig:accuracy_torque_vs_position} compares the position error for the Torque and Position GenAN variants to UAN.
+For both single-step and multi-step predictions, Position GenAN produces the most accurate trajectories, yielding $\SI{6}{\percent}$ and $\SI{29}{\percent}$ lower errors, respectively, than Torque GenAN.
+UAN fails to capture the dynamics and has a vastly higher error in both cases.
+We believe that UAN is unable to model the dynamics accurately since the RL agent gets incomplete information.
+As the agent observes only controls and the positions resulting from its previous predictions, but not the true positions, it cannot reliably infer rewards or values, making the task partially observable.

-Since the position loss results in the highest accuracy of the two losses defined in \cref{subsec:actuator_network_training}, we use this training method for the remainder of this paper.